SRINI-J/Object_detection/README.md

 # How to run a scripts

-Download the scripts and adhere to the outlined process as specified within the notebook.
+Download the scripts and adhere to the outlined process as specified within the notebook

 # Additional Work (Image Contour Detection and Light Predictions)